henrylawson/photish/README.md

    [Nokogiri](http://www.nokogiri.org/tutorials/installing_nokogiri.html) are
    installed (see [Dependencies](#dependencies))
 1. Install Photish `gem install photish`
-1. Create a base project with `photish init`
+1. Create a base project with `photish init --example`
 1. Generate the HTML using `photish generate`
 1. Run a local HTTP server to view the site with `photish host`
 1. View your photo site at [http://localhost:9876](http://localhost:9876/)